barbozav/applied-ai-backend-coding-challenge/README.md

 *The following issues are known and yet to be fixed:*

-* *`Redis` is used as a message queue for the background workers without too much configuration.
-It's not reliable even though `Dramatiq` is managing it.
-A better solution would required properly configuring a message queue system as `RabbitMQ` and adding it to the `docker-compose` files.*
+* The current NMT model was trained with few iterations over a small vocabulary (due to computing limitations) resulting in poor translations - a better model should be used instead.
+* The integration of the C++ worker is through the Marian-NMT server, but the `marian` code could be compiled as a library to make it a single application.
 * *After some time, the AJAX polling loses connection with the PostgreSQL database.
 It requires further investigation, but implementing the event server with `Flash-SSE` could do.*
 * *After the translations list is dynamically updated, the "Newer translations" and "Older translations" buttons are not.
 It's required to refresh the page after 10 entries to do so.*
 * *Escape characters are returned from the PostgreSQL, sent to the translation services and printed in the frontend as well.
 Some translators deal with it, others don't.*
 * *There are no control over requests (to the databases or APIs). `Tenacity` could be of help.*
 * *There are insufficient tests for the application and persistence layer.*
   * *There are no stress tests to say the application is scalable.*